text goes here.

 - Create and leverage a network of community partners as a message delivery channel that can be both more culturally-relevant and cost-effective than mainstream, traditional media.

-Workshop Details: This 3-hour, in-person, skills-building workshop will be offered in Fall/Winter 2024.
-Attendance grants access to MEE’s Community Engagement Resource Portal.
+Workshop Details: This 3-hour interactive workshop may be delivered online or in-person.
+Attendance includes access to MEE’s Community Engagement Resource Portal.

-In Planning: Creating Safe Spaces for Communities of Color
+Optional 2025 Session: Creating Safe Spaces for Men and Families of Color

-This workshop will enhance participants’ ability to create more welcoming environments and positive interactions with both families of color, in order to foster and support healthy interpersonal relationships within them (including reconciliation and reunification), promote open communication about SUD and reduce the potential for domestic abuse or partner violence.
+This workshop will enhance participants’ ability to create more welcoming environments and positive interactions with both African-American men and families of color, in order to foster and support healthy interpersonal relationships within them (including reconciliation and reunification), promote open communication about the impact of SUDs and reduce the potential for domestic abuse or partner violence.

 As a result of exploring these topics, participants will: